How to do this properly: requirements, goals, software tools, alternatives, processes, and caution points.

-I/we have bunch of these written and being used on many SQL Servers already.
-The next step is to clean that code up and write some more so I will not have to turn red when you find something embarrassing in it.
+I/we have bunch of these written, and are being used on many SQL Servers already.
+The next step is to clean the code up and write some more, so I will not have to turn red when you find something embarrassing in it.
 We will see how that works out.

-I hope you see the approach that we will take if we monitor your SQL Server.
+I hope you see the approach we will take if we monitor your SQL Server.

 If you have questions, please reach out using the “Contact Us” form or call us at 1-800-984-5704.